 So, don’t buy into the myth of landscape fabric.

-Download Your Free Cheat Sheet and Choose the Best Garden Mulch
+Download Your Free Cheat Sheet and Choose the Best Inorganic Mulch

 I cover both organic and inorganic mulch in the cheat sheet.
 And you’ll choose the perfect mulch for your garden in three easy steps:

 - Focus on what plants you want to mulch.